deborahdore/multi-source-lms-for-audio/README.md

 The dataset used in this project is the Slakh2100 dataset, which is available at the following [URL](https://zenodo.org/records/4603870). <br>
-The dataset was processed to extract the four most prevalent instruments: bass, drums, guitar, and piano. <br>
+It was processed to extract the four most prevalent instruments: bass, drums, guitar, and piano. <br>
-The final dataset should have this structure
+The final dataset should have this structure:

 ```
     slakh2100